APCM Meeting Minutes

 Churchwardens’ Fabric Report

 Whilst we remain based at Redwell Primary School, articles belonging to the church, and used for worship and other activities, are stored in a shed on the school grounds.
 Everything is in good order, with no evidence of deterioration due to damp.
 Other items are used in the church office at the Vicarage.
 Electrical equipment and the lectern are stored within the school.
 Items are repaired or replaced as necessary, and the costs are borne from church funds under the oversight of the PCC.
-The PCC made the decision to replace the old office printer with a contract for a leased printer.
 We are now using the school’s in-built screen instead of the projector screen.
 This has removed the need for setting up both the aging screen and projector.

 This report comprises the Terrier report, together with the report on the Church Inventory and Logbook.